resource/angular-starterkit/README.md

 Before proceding, make sure you have the [prerequisite software](#requirements) installed.

 1. Download the ZIP file for this project.
-1. Extract the ZIP file and rename the folder to your desired project name.
+1. Extract the ZIP file and rename the folder to whatever you'd like.
 1. Run `npm install` from within the root of the project folder.

 ## Usage